joaomlourenco/novathesis/README.md

 NOTE: see the file `changelog.txt` for the complete listing of changes.

+*2017-07-26 — Version 4.1.2 — CD spine for FCT-NOVA
++ Now both spines in the CD inlay are filled out.
+One has the "date, author and logo" and the other has the "date, title and logo".

 *2017-07-15 — Version 4.1.1 — Bugfixes in book spine for FCT-NOVA

 *2017-07-10 — Version 4.1.0 — CD cover support